 The purpose of the gender pay gap legislation is to highlight and encourage equal gender representation within an organisation.
-We have focused on gender equality for quite some time and we value the diversity that we have, but know that we need to do more.
-That's why we are totally committed to creating an even more diverse workplace - where everyone flourishes equally to reach their full potential.
+We continue to take actions to improve our gender equality but know that we need to do more.
+That's why we are totally committed to providing an environment where everyone flourishes equally to reach their full potential.
+It's right for our people, our clients and society as a whole.

-We welcome the opportunity to report on our gender pay gap and we will continue to take actions to improve our diversity.
+We welcome the opportunity to report on our gender pay gap and be held accountable for our continued focus on gender equality.

-DIVERSITY
+OUR GENDER DIVERSITY

-To further support our ongoing focus on gender equality, in 2018 we launched our DARE Programme - daily action; real equality.
+Our DARE Programme - daily action; real equality - supports our focus on gender equality.
 The objective of DARE is to provide an environment where our people are given the same opportunities and experiences to progress in their chosen career path, regardless of gender.

 The initiatives outlined on this page have begun to bear fruit.
-Over the last four years, approximately half of our people promoted to partner have been women.
+This year we have, once again, increased female representation in our partnership.